jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

 <p class="lead">This is an effort to make Symfony2 workflow (bit more) [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) where Entities are mapped with Doctrine ORM.</p>

-Such mapped entities sometime share same attributes between them i.e. id, timestamps etc. In order to make it DRY, we can create a base entity and then every new entity can extend it to share the attributes.
-Let's start from beginning.
+Such mapped entities sometimes share same attributes between them i.e. `id`, `timestamps` etc. In order to use DRY concept here we can create a base entity and then every new entity can extend it to share those attributes.
+Let's start by creating two entities with repeated attributes.

+> An Entity is simply a PHP class.

-Assuming we have two Entities named User and Address.
-They are structured as following:
+Here are two Entities `User` and `Address`, and they are structured as following:

 {% highlight php %}
 <?php namespace Foo\Bar\Entity;